AcidBurnHen/pycroner/README.md

 If the configuration file changes while the runner is active, it will be reloaded automatically so updates take effect without restarting.

-Output from each job is streamed with a colored prefix containing the job id, and if fanned out, the fannout numeric id is attached.
+Output from each job is streamed with a colored prefix containing the job id, and if fanned out, the fanout numeric id is attached.